2023 Best Area Studies Schools in the New England Region

 While working on their degree, area studies majors at Bowdoin accumulate an average of around $19,500 in student debt.

 You’ll join some of the best and brightest minds around you if you attend Dartmouth College.
 The school came in at #2 on this year’s Best Area Studies Schools in the New England Region list.
-Located in the town of Hanover, Dartmouth is a private not-for-profit school with a medium-sized student population.
+Located in the remote town of Hanover, Dartmouth is a private not-for-profit school with a moderately-sized student population.

 While working on their degree, area studies majors at Dartmouth accumulate an average of around $16,041 in student debt.